Nitrux/nx-apphub/README.md

 > _⚠️ Important: NX AppHub CLI primarily targets Nitrux OS, and using this utility in other distributions may or may not work.
 To request formal support for other distributions, open a PR regarding this use case._

+For more in-depth information about NX AppHub CLI, please see the [Wiki](https://github.com/Nitrux/nx-apphub/wiki).

 ### Requirements

 - Nitrux 4.0.0 and newer.